jacobfrank250/TradingBot/README.md

-# TradingBot
-An automated Coinbase Pro trading bot built in Python.
+# Coinbase Pro Trading Bot

-The bot uses a simple exponential moving average (EMA) crossover strategy to attempt to profit from short-term upwards trends in cryptocurrency.
-A buy/sell signal is triggered when the 5-period EMA and the 20-period EMA intercept.
-The bot uses the Coinbase Pro platform to buy/sell cryptocurrency, accessed via the official API.
+The bot uses an exponential moving average (EMA) crossover trade strategy.
+It chooses to buy/sell when the 5-period EMA and the 20-period EMA intercept.

-The exit strategy of the bot is straightforward.
-Once a buy order has been fulfilled, the bot waits for either the price to change +40 basis points or for the EMAs to intercept.
-The first event to occur triggers the bot to sell the position.

-The bot creates orders that only provide liquidity to the market and thus are market 'maker' orders.
-The significance of this is that Coinbase Pro currently charges 0% on fees for 'maker' orders.
+The bot uses the Coinbase Pro's REST API to perform transactions, and determines the price to buy/sell at by maintaing the live order book through Coinbase Pro's Websocket.

-The project uses Threads to perform separate functions:
+The program uses separate threads to:
+*  Track live price and maintain a snapshot of the full orderbook
-*  Grab live price, calculate EMAs and identify if a crossover has occurred
+*  Calculate EMAs and identify if a crossover has occurred
-*  Perform a trading action - buy/sell depending on crossover
+*  Buy/sell depending on crossover

-As the bot runs, all prices and transactions are logged into separate MongoDB collections.
+As the bot runs, all prices and transactions are logged into MongoDB collections.

 ## Getting Started